Who doesn’t like skimming the government from paying more tax?

 “Whether you have an accounting degree or not, it’s easy to understand how a Roth IRA works.”

 Don’t have an IRA yet?
-You can open a free account with Scottrade.
+You can Scottrade.
 Don’t miss the IRA deadline.
 Get your contributions in before it’s too late!

 Roth IRA Contributions are Cool, but Lay off Your Earnings.